developer-hchan/Blackjack_Strategy_Simulation/README.md

 ## Example of a Generated Blackjack Decision Chart and How to Use It

 ![blackjack_chart_100_thousand](https://github.com/user-attachments/assets/91750e7a-9d58-4edd-b3ef-dfdf49f38c4d)\
-The optimal decison is the intersection between the player's hand (the y-axis) and the dealer's face up card (the x-axis).
+The optimal decision is the intersection between the player's hand (the y-axis) and the dealer's face up card (the x-axis).

 1. First, check if the **Split Hand Decision Matrix** is applicable to your hand.
 If so, find the intersection between your hand and the dealer's face up card.
 2. If not, check if the **Soft Hand Decision Matrix** is applicable to your hand.
 If so, find the intersection between your hand and the dealer's face up card.